From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

 \subsubsection{White-box Jailbreak}

-(a) \textbf{LLMs}: White-box jailbreaks targeting LLMs refer to scenarios in which the attacker has full access to the model’s internal architecture, parameters, and training details.
+(a) \textbf{LLMs}: White-box jailbreaks targeting LLMs refer to scenarios in which the attacker has full access to the model’s internal architecture, parameters and training details.
 With this level of access, researchers leverage gradient information, modify weights, or craft specific trigger samples to explore model vulnerabilities and bypass its safety mechanisms.

-In the early stages of research, pioneers such as Zou et al. \cite{zou2023universal} train models using multiple prompts involving different categories of sensitive content.
-They successfully develop a universal adversarial suffix named GCG.
-Experimental results show that this suffix effectively induces harmful outputs in both commercial LLMs such as ChatGPT, Bard, and Claude, and open-source models including LLaMA-2-Chat, Pythia, and Falcon.
-This discovery marks a significant milestone in revealing security weaknesses in content moderation for LLMs.
-Building on this, Liu et al. \cite{liuautodan} introduce a hierarchical genetic algorithm known as AutoDAN, which enables the automatic generation of stealthy jailbreak prompts.
-This method uses manually crafted jailbreak prompts as a semantic initialization point and optimizes them through a score-based genetic mechanism.
-The result is a systematic identification of prompts capable of bypassing LLM safety defenses.
+In the early stages of research, pioneers like Zou et al. \cite{zou2023universal} train models using multiple prompts across different sensitive content categories.
+They develop a universal adversarial suffix, GCG, which successfully induces harmful outputs in both commercial LLMs and open-source LLMs.
+This highlights security weaknesses in LLM content moderation.
+Building on this, Liu et al. \cite{liuautodan} introduce AutoDAN, a hierarchical genetic algorithm that generates stealthy jailbreak prompts by optimizing manually crafted prompts through a score-based mechanism.
+This approach systematically identifies prompts that can bypass LLM safety defenses.

-Recently, the COLD \cite{guo2024cold} attack framework leverages an advanced constrained text generation method, COLD (Constrained Optimization with Langevin Dynamics), to conduct adversarial attacks.
-This framework supports automated generation of adversarial prompts under multiple constraints such as fluency, stealth, sentiment consistency, and contextual coherence.
-Its high level of controllability enables not only traditional suffix-style adversarial attacks but also more complex settings, such as paraphrase-constrained adversarial rewrites and stealthy insertions under positional constraints.
-Jones et al. \cite{jones2023automatically} propose a discrete optimization algorithm called ARCA (Adversarial Rewriting with Contextual Awareness).
-This method jointly optimizes the input and output to achieve efficient control over adversarial text generation.
-ARCA demonstrates strong performance across various tasks.
-For example, it automatically completes derogatory statements targeting specific individuals, such as completing “Barack Obama is a legalized" to “unborn → baby murderer."
-It also generates English outputs from French inputs and precisely controls the inclusion of specific names in the generated text.
+Recently, the COLD attack framework \cite{guo2024cold} uses the Constrained Optimization with Langevin Dynamics (COLD) method to automate adversarial prompt generation under various constraints, including fluency, stealth, sentiment consistency, and contextual coherence.
+This enables both traditional suffix-style attacks and more complex ones, such as paraphrase-constrained rewrites and stealthy insertions.
+Jones et al. \cite{jones2023automatically} introduce Adversarial Rewriting with Contextual Awareness (ARCA), a discrete optimization algorithm that optimizes both input and output for precise control over adversarial text generation.
+ARCA excels in tasks like completing derogatory statements (e.g., “Barack Obama is a legalized” to “unborn → baby murderer”), generating English from French, and controlling name inclusion in text.